junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Which is of course what ends up happening.

 "Keep close!"
-He tries to look back from time to time, thinking he can spot giant Sam's head among the men and women wavering with the music rhythm, and continuing moving.
+He yells back, trying to turn his head back from time to time, but his voice is overwhelmed by the music and crowds so easily, and the space between all those audience is tight even for breathing, let alone turning around.
+All he can see are the men and women wavering with the music rhythm.
+He has to just continue moving regardless.

-Until Dean finally reaches close enough to the stage and see the young stars' faces when they howling songs like "Heaven is too far away from me", "Devil is calling me to join", or something of that kind -- which, is a little difficult to tell if it's Lucifer has dipped his fingers in the song or just generally how kids nowadays love to hear.
-Dean turns around, shouting "Sam" and "Cas."
+Until Dean finally reaches close enough to the stage and the side signs that pointing to the back stage, he finally gets to take a full breath.
+From this distance, he can see those so-called rock stars' faces when they are howling songs like "Heaven is too far away from me", "Devil is calling me to join", or something of that kind -- which, is a little difficult to tell if it's Lucifer has dipped his fingers in the song or just generally how people nowadays love to hear.
+Dean turns around, not finding the two familiar figures behind him.
+He shouts their names.

 But the only one answers him is -- "Hello, Squirrel."

 "Crowley," Dean glares at the demon in elegant black suit, sipping his little colorful drink -- where did he get that little umbrella drink in the middle of nowhere?

-"Didn't think to meet again so soon," Crowley smiles, "but hello again.
-What are you doing, busy losing Moose and your boyfriend?"
+"Didn't think to meet again so soon," Crowley smiles pretentiously, "but hello again.
+What are you doing here, busy losing Moose and your boyfriend?"

 Dean scans around, looking for the human giant that should stand out of the crowd but find nothing.
 He sighs.
 Not wanting to admit the defeat, he asks instead, "You see them?"